lordskyzw/Personal-Website/content/projects/Python3Cheatsheet.md

 showInProjects: true
 ---

-Code snippets which detail the fundamental syntax and concepts introduced in [Python 3](https://docs.python.org/3/contents.html)
+📖 🐍 Code snippets which detail the fundamental syntax and concepts introduced in Python-3